vsaw/vsaw.eu/_posts/2014-03-01-7-requirements-for-IoT-protocols.md

 ---
-layout: post
 title: "7 Essential requirements for the future protocol of the IoT"
 date: 2014-03-01
 tags: Tech IoT
 ---